m4tyn0/smart-repo-init/README.md

-# Project Initializer
+# Smart Repo Init

-Quick setup for new projects with git best practices and CodeRabbit code reviews.
+Quick setup for new repositories with git best practices and CodeRabbit code reviews.

 ## Quick Start